RParedesPalacios/DeepLearningLab/README.md

 ## Recommendations

 Use [Googe Colab](https://colab.research.google.com) to run the experiments in virtual machines equiped with K80 GPUs just in case you don't have a GPU computer to run them.

+Some questions about Google Colab?
+Check [this](https://towardsdatascience.com/fast-ai-lesson-1-on-google-colab-free-gpu-d2af89f53604) post